 The first two differences are what customers always pay close attention to, but it is the maintenance that is often ignored.
-Making sure your product is flawless after it goes live is a huge advantage of custom products.
+Making sure your product is flawless after it goes live is a massive advantage of custom products.
 Going bespoke gives you the possibility to report a bug and have it fixed by a group of specialists in a short period of time.
 You can also choose one of our development on-demand packages.
 Unfortunately, continuous maintenance is not an option when it comes to commercial software products.

-Beside the three core differences which are: the costs, the wait time and the maintenance after you start using the product, both bespoke and off-the-shelf software solutions have its advantages and disadvantages.
+Besides the three core differences, which are the costs, the wait time, and the maintenance after you start using the product, both bespoke and off-the-shelf software solutions have their advantages and disadvantages.

 Advantages of off-the-shelf software

 A ready-to-use solution, whose initial costs are without a doubt cheaper and also there is no need to wait through the development process, may attract companies which are looking for:

 There is no software without a bug.
-When you or your employees find one, you can easily google it and ask others for help as you are not the only user of the software.
+When you or your employees find one, you can easily google it and ask others for help, as you are not the only user of the software.
 Maybe you find a company that has used the solution before and managed to solve the problem.
-However, they are not the specialists that you should contact in case of any serious malfunction.
+However, they are not the specialists that you should contact in case of any severe malfunction.

 When going bespoke, there is no need for you to search for help online.
 All you need to do is reach the maintenance team, and they will fix the bug for you.

 Lower training costs

-In order to work efficiently, your staff must know the software very well.
-As every employee should be trained on how to use the solution, ready to use products usually go with training materials which every team member can get familiar with on their own.
+To work efficiently, your staff must know the software very well.
+As every employee should be trained on how to use the solution, ready-to-use products usually go with training materials that every team member can get familiar with.
 This will help you to save both learning time and training costs.

-In case of bespoke solutions, all the employees must be trained by the company that has developed the software.
+In the case of bespoke solutions, all the employees must be trained by the company that has developed the software.